ATLAS-experiment/PhoenixATLAS/README.md

 This will put a static production/build version of Phoenix ATLAS in the `./docs` directory which you can copy to your server.\
 For example with the command: `rsync -avz docs/ phoenix@lxplus.cern.ch:/eos/atlas/atlascerngroupdisk/proj-phoenixatlas/www/atlas`

+This is accessible at https://phoenixatlas.web.cern.ch/PhoenixATLAS

 Or for dev:
 `rsync -avz docs/ phoenix@lxplus.cern.ch:/eos/atlas/atlascerngroupdisk/proj-phoenixatlas/www/atlas-dev`

+which is accessible at https://phoenixatlastest.web.cern.ch

 ## Useful guides